dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_azcopy: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_azcopy: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_azcopy: Debug this feature

 ### <a id="ca-certificates"></a> CA-Certificates